-A capstone thesis or project for Religion and Philosophy majors in which students demonstrate the ability to conduct research in the academic field of religion and/or philosophy, to articulate in writing their own, well reasoned position on a significant religious and/or philosophical question, to integrate ideas of other people into their own intellectual journey, and, through the thesis or project preparation and oral presentation, see Graduate Catalog
+A capstone thesis or project for Religion and Philosophy majors in which students demonstrate the ability to conduct research in the academic field of religion and/or philosophy, to articulate in writing their own, well reasoned position on a significant religious and/or philosophical question, to integrate ideas of other people into their own intellectual journey, and, through the thesis or project preparation and oral presentation, engage with peers, faculty, and written texts in well reasoned dialogue which reflects an ability to treat other people and ideas with both fairness and thoughtful criticism.

-Religion (Undergraduate)

-engage with peers, faculty, and written texts in well reasoned dialogue which reflects an ability to treat other people and ideas with both fairness and thoughtful criticism.

 Prerequisite: Religion and Philosophy major.

-+Denotes an alternate year course.